cytoscape/cytoscape.js/README.md

  * `clean` : clean the `build` directory
  * `dist` : update the distribution JS for npm, bower, etc.
  * `pub` : prepare to publish a new version of Cytoscape.js
- * `watch` : update JS refs in HTML files automatically when JS files are added or deleted

 **File references:**
  * `testrefs` : update JS lib file refs in the tests page